ensemble-ai/exercise-1-command-pattern-raphel27/README.md

 # Stage 4

 For stage 4, I add jump feature to the captaion by creating a file called CharacterJump.cs.
 This file quite like MoveCharactetRight.cs.
 When the player click "fire2", the captaion will be given a up velocity and achieve jump function.
-I also add restriction to this function to make the captaion only can jump once.
+I also add restriction to this function to make the captaion only can jump once per click.